lee2sman/nosebook/_posts/2024-11-30-learn-without-ai.md

 I truly don't know if they followed that advice.
 But I hope they found their joy in the practice, and that they'll make work they're proud of.

+---

+Update: I wanted to add another thought as well: I don't think all AI is the same, or that it can't be part of a creative practice.
+Aside from environmental concerns of burning fuel to power GPUs, my argument above is aimed at a response to relying on generative Large Language Models to write wholecloth, generate new artwork, or write code, as just a few examples, particularly at the point when one is trying to learn or cultivate one's own body of creative work.